105 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it requires that your opioid treatment dose is stable for the past month.
 Psychiatric medications like sleep aids and antidepressants must also be stable for 30 days before and during the study.

-Is light therapy safe for treating opioid use disorder?
+What evidence suggests that bright light therapy is effective for opioid use disorder?

 This trial is for individuals with Opioid Use Disorder who are currently on opioid agonist treatment.
 Participants should be willing to wear AYO light glasses daily and avoid evening light before bed.
 The study seeks a diverse group matched by age, sex, race, and medication type.